h-sigma/Smarticles/README.md

 A particle system that leverages template programming to create a flexible particle system for SFML.
 Documentation and further guides can be found in the wiki.
 Quick-start guides are shown below.

+To use for your own project, include the headers `Particle.hpp, ParticleSystem.hpp, and Emitter.hpp` into it.
+No build required.

 Limitations/TODO:

   Need to know the explicit type of particle being used at all times.

 # How to use: